1991–92 Port Vale F.C. season: Second Division

 The pre-season saw John Rudge sign aged striker Keith Houchen from Hibernian for £100,000.
 He also spent £300,000 on Hull City defender Peter Swan.
 This money was raised through the sale of top-scorer Darren Beckford to Norwich City for £925,000 after a Football League tribunal (Vale had wanted £1.5 million).
 As well as losing his star striker, Rudge had to deal with the departure of his midfield dynamo, Robbie Earle having been sold to Wimbledon for £775,000.
 To replace Beckford, Rudge signed Martin Foyle from Oxford United for a fee of £375,000.
 The transfers of both Beckford and Foyle were club-records.

 The season started positively, with new man Foyle getting both goals in a 2–1 win over his former employers Oxford.
-In September, Houchen suffered a tear in his hamstring, and struggled to regain his place upon his recovery.
+In September, Houchen suffered a tear in his hamstring and struggled to regain his place upon his recovery.
 To replace him, Jason Beckford, younger brother of Darren, was brought in on loan from Manchester City.
 He proved somewhat less prolific than his sibling.
 The Vale only picked up one victory in nine league games, Houchen bagging a brace in a 2–0 victory over Wolverhampton Wanderers at Molineux.
-Heading into December they had lost just three games in a sequence of ten league matches.
-Yet from 7 December to 21 March they went on a club-record seventeen games without a win (recording ten defeats).
-During this spell Andy Williams played a handful of games after arriving on a loan deal from Leeds United.
+Heading into December, they had lost just three games in a sequence of ten league matches.
+Yet from 7 December to 21 March, they went on a club-record 17 games without a win (recording ten defeats).
+During this spell, Andy Williams played a handful of games after arriving on a loan deal from Leeds United.
 Colin West then joined the club on loan from West Bromwich Albion.
 In February, Rudge took forward Joe Allon on loan from Chelsea.
 The next month, winger David Lowe arrived on loan from Ipswich Town.
 Out went Ryan Kidd, signing for Preston North End on a free transfer.
-At the end of March, victories over Plymouth Argyle and Blackburn Rovers raised hopes of a last minute escape.
+At the end of March, victories over Plymouth Argyle and Blackburn Rovers raised hopes of a last-minute escape.
 Picking up five points in the first four games of April, their fate rested in their hands.
-They failed to escape the drop however, losing both to Cambridge United at the Abbey Stadium and to Grimsby Town at Vale Park.
+They failed to escape the drop, however, losing both to Cambridge United at the Abbey Stadium and to Grimsby Town at Vale Park.
+The final day defeat to Grimsby proved inconsequential as Oxford United picked up a result to leave them five points clear of the Vale at the final whistle.

-They finished bottom of the table with 45 points, five points short of the safety of Oxford United.
-With 42 goals scored Vale had the lowest tally in the division, along with Plymouth, though their 59 goals conceded was a respectable total.
-Foyle was top-scorer with eleven league goals and sixteen in all competitions.
-At the end of the season young right-back Paul West was permitted to join Bradford City on a free transfer.
+They finished at the bottom of the table with 45 points, five points short of the safety of Oxford United.
+With 42 goals scored, Vale had the lowest tally in the division, along with Plymouth, although their 59 goals conceded were a respectable total.
+Foyle was the top scorer with eleven league goals and 16 in all competitions.
+At the end of the season, young right-back Paul West was permitted to join Bradford City on a free transfer.
+The team were judged to have a strong core of players regardless of relegation.